determined-ai/determined/docs/release-notes/sso-auto-redirect.rst

 ** New Features**

 -  Master Configuration: Add `always_redirect` option in OIDC and SAML configurations.
-When enabled, this option bypasses the standard Determined login screen and directly routes users to the configured SSO provider.
+When enabled, this option bypasses the standard Determined sign-in page and routes users directly to the configured SSO provider.
 This redirection persists unless the user explicitly signs out within the WebUI.

 **Improvements**